East Kilbride: Bus station

 East Kilbride bus station is managed and operated by the Strathclyde Partnership for Transport.
 It is situated by East Kilbride Shopping Centre and is situated right outside the Princes Mall section of the Shopping Centre, and is easily accessible from the Olympia Arcade section also.
 It is approximately a 10-minute walk from the town's rail station.

 The current bus station went under a major £4 million expansion and re-planning of the existing site to form 14 rapid drive-through stances with new travel centre and CAB facility at the eastern gateway to the Town Centre.
 The bus station, which was designed by the architectural firm CDA, opened in 2005.
 The brief given to the designers was that they were "to achieve a fast turn around of buses, safe pedestrian/vehicular segregation and a secure and accessible environment set within an attractive urban realm".

 There are 14 stances (stands) at the bus station that are equipped with electronic displays showing the next few departures.
 There is also a Travel Centre which is open Saturdays between 9.00 a.m. and 5:00 p.m.
-The operators at the bus station are First Glasgow, McGill's Bus Services, JMB Travel and Whitelaw's Coaches.
+The operators at the bus station are ARG Travel, First Glasgow, Hobson Travel, JMB Travel, Stuart's Coaches and Whitelaw Coaches.